dimi67ch/top-codebase/doc/gitlab-secrets.md

 # GitLab Secrets

-These GitLab Secrets are used for the CI/CD pipelines and must be set.
+These GitLab Secrets are used for the CI/CD pipelines and must be set in `Settings -> CI/CD -> Variables`.

 ## codebase